kopia/kopia/site/content/docs/Architecture/_index.md

 Repository adapts simple storage such as NAS filesystem, Google Cloud Storage or Amazon S3 to add features such as encryption, deduplication, content-addressability and ability to maintain rich snapshot history.

-Repository codebase is maintained in a stand-alone GitHub project at https://github.com/kopia/kopia/repo, separate from Kopia command-line tool and can be used for any purpose.

 The following diagram illustrates the key components of Kopia:

 ![Architecture Of Kopia](architecture.png)